 - DND hours can be applied to all the campaigns sent through Push, SMS, Web Push, and Email while creating the campaign.

 This setting cannot be configured for On-site and In-app.
 Given the targeted nature of these channels, messages are sent to your users only in the context of their behavior in real-time, implying no intrusion of privacy.
 Here's how it works for journeys.

 All campaigns sent, or scheduled to be sent during DND hours will be queued for delayed delivery to the respective users.
 (The concept of Queueing has been discussed in further detail here.)

-You can choose to ignore DND settings while creating a campaign at Step 2: When while creating it, as highlighted above.
+You can choose to ignore DND settings while creating a campaign while creating it, as highlighted above.
 Doing so will ensure that the campaign is sent immediately or as scheduled, overriding your DND settings.
 This comes in handy, especially when sending time-sensitive messages to your users.
-Let's go over a use-case to help you understand it's application:
+Let's go over a use-case to help you understand its application:

 Disabling DND Hours for Mobile Wallet Account Updates

 Let's assume the case of a digital wallet app that notifies all its users through SMS or Push notifications each time a credit or debit is processed for their account.